Terms of Service - Trooli

 • An engineer arrives at the premises to carry out the work you requested, but you no longer wish the work to be carried out.

-9.6 Fixing faults on the customer side of the network.
-If an engineer visit establishes a fault on the customer side of the network, the customer is then responsible for fixing the fault.
+9.6 Fixing faults on the Customer side of the Service Demarcation Point.
+If an engineer visit establishes a fault on the Customer side of the Service Demarcation Point, the Customer is then responsible for fixing the fault.

 10.1 Problems with our Services.
 We will provide our Services with reasonable skill and care and in accordance with good industry practice.
 If the Trooli Services are unavailable we’ll always look to put things right.
 Our ability to provide the Services is sometimes dependent upon other companies that provide Services to us.
 You acknowledge that there are factors outside of our control which will limit our ability to provide the Trooli Services to you.

-• If we suspend the supply of your service for any of the reasons set out in 12.4, we will not be liable to you for the loss of service and we will charge you for re-activating your service at the end of the period of suspension.
+10.2 Limitation of liability.
+If we suspend the supply of your Service for any of the reasons set out in 12.4, we will not be liable to you for the loss of Service and we will charge you for re-activating your Service at the end of the period of suspension.

 • In the event of any failure in the Service, we shall not be liable to you for any charges incurred by you should you use an alternative means of connection to the internet.

-• We are not responsible if you are not able to use the services because your equipment does not work properly, is not compatible with the system, does not conform to the relevant standard or does not meet the minimum specifications or because of faults in any 3rd party networks over which we have no responsibility.
+• We are not responsible if you are not able to use the Services because your Equipment does not work properly, is not compatible with the system, does not conform to the relevant standard or does not meet the minimum specifications or because of faults in any third party networks over which we have no responsibility.

 • We do not exclude or limit in any way our liability to you where it would be unlawful to do so.
 This includes liability for death or personal injury caused by our negligence or the negligence of our employees, agents or subcontractors; for fraud or fraudulent misrepresentation.